-For KI#4, only solution #2 is proposed, however, this solution #2 has two aspects:
+The following is a description of solution #2 and the aspects that are covered, there are no evaluation of the different solutions, since only one solution is defined.
+However, this clause evaluates some aspects of solution#2.

-- How a NWDAF determine the slice service experience and slice load information?
+- How does NWDAF determine slice service experience and slice load information and which entity or entities subscribe(s) to/request(s) the analytics?

-- How a slice restriction leveraging slice analytics is enforced?
+- Using the above analytics, how is slice load distribution carried out to assist with SLA?

-NWDAF determine the slice service experience and slice load information as follows:
+For the first aspect: NWDAF determines the slice service experience and slice load information as follows:

-- NWDAF gets slice related information from the OAM system e.g. creation notification, associated NFs, etc.

-NOTE 1: The mechanism for slice information collection from OAM described in clause 6.2.1.2 should be checked with SA5 WG before starting normative work.

 - NWDAF performs input data collection for slice service experience analytics as described in clause 6.4 of TS 23.288 [5].

-- NWDAF performs input data collection for slice load analytics as described in clause 6.2.1.3.
+- NWDAF performs input data collection for slice load analytics as described in clauses 6.2.1.3 and 6.2.1.4.3.

 - Based on the overall input data collection information, NWDAF determines the slice service experience and slice load statistics and predictions.

-- NWDAF provides the output to the service consumer e.g. NSSF or AMF or OAM.
+- NWDAF provides the output to the service consumer e.g. NSSF or AMF,

-Slice restriction enforcement:
+For the second aspects: NWDAF provides statistics and predictions on Slice load or Observe Service experience or both and then the consumer NF determines if the SLA is fulfilled and take actions if needed to help maintaining the SLA as follows: